 Great furniture begins with quality materials.
 We work hard to find sustainably sourced hardwoods from responsibly managed forests.
-We currently work with four wood species: FSC® Certified White Ash, White Oak, Chestnut, and Makata.
+We currently work with three wood species: FSC® certified white ash, white oak, and makata.
 Our woods are air-dried, hand-sealed, and carefully kiln-dried according to our own recipes.
-They are finished with our all natural, house-made Tenna Oil or our Water-based finish.
-Our Tenna Oil is a natural wood finish derived from tree seeds that we’ve developed over years of research and testing.
-All our finishes are low VOC, and we add no formaldehyde to any of our finishes.
+They are finished with our all natural, house-made tenna oil or water-based finish.
+Tenna oil is a natural wood finish derived from tree seeds that we’ve developed over years of research and testing.
+All our finishes are low VOC, with no added formaldehyde.
 They are meticulously applied by hand and designed to withstand wear while highlighting the natural character of the wood.
 Our finishes are resistant to spills and stains and will sustain for years with proper maintenance.
-Check out our care guide here to learn how!
+Check out our care guide here to learn more.

 Unsure of which finish?
 Request free color swatches here.